 The idea for “Elf” began as an ode to New York during the holidays.

 David Berenbaum, the screenwriter behind the Christmas classic, had just moved to Los Angeles and missed the East Coast.
-The nostalgia for the city inspired what he calls a “left-of-center” family comedy about a human who was raised by elves in the North Pole.
+Nostalgia for the city inspired what he calls a “left-of-center” family comedy about a human who was raised by elves in the North Pole.

 “It hits hardest at Christmastime when it’s 105 degrees out here,” Berenbaum said.
 “It was very comforting to write a Christmas movie when you miss the snow, and there’s a heatwave outside.”